 What do you get when you combine chocolate, peanut butter, vanilla ice cream, caramelized bananas, and pretzels?
 If you guessed our amazing waffle combo The Peanut Job, then well done! __ Qu’est-ce que vous obtenez lorsque vous combinez chocolat, beurre d’arachides, crème glacée à la vanille, bananes caramélisées et pretzels?
 Bravo si votre réponse était notre incroyable waffle combo The Peanut Job! #cacao70 #astateofchocolate #wafflecombo #thePeanutJob #decadent #chocolate

 Founded in Montreal, Cacao 70 was the second dessert restaurant I discovered in the city.
-Now with four locations on Parc Avenue, Mont Royal East, the Gay Village, and Sainte Catherine West, this restaurant specializes in all things chocolate.
-Like Juliette et Chocolat, Cacao 70 offers both sweet and savoury options, but again, why go savoury when you’re at a dessert restaurant?
-One of my favourite options here is their dessert pizza, where melted cheese is swapped for melted chocolate.
-Flavour combinations range from chocolate banana to chocolate marshmallow, each one more decadent than the last.
+Now with four locations on Parc Avenue, Mont-Royal East, the Gay Village, and Sainte Catherine West, this restaurant specializes in all things chocolate.
+Like Juliette et Chocolat, Cacao 70 offers both sweet and savory options, but again, why go savory when you’re at a dessert restaurant?
+One of my favorite options here is their dessert pizza, where melted cheese is swapped for melted chocolate.
+Flavor combinations range from chocolate banana to chocolate marshmallow, each one more decadent than the last.
 They also offer a selection of waffles, crepes, ice cream sundaes and parfaits, chocolate cake, cheesecake, and seven different fondues.
 If you’re at Cacao 70 with a friend or partner, I highly recommend one of the sharing plates, because it’s too hard to pick just one menu item!
 The “Bring-It-All-On” sharing plate is meant for two or more, and includes a slice of triple chocolate pizza, a banana split waffle, milk chocolate fondue with marshmallows, two specialty chocolate drinks, and chocolate-covered ice cream with fruit.

 If you’re craving cheesecake in Montreal, look no further than Rockaberry.
-This dessert restaurant is known around the city for its mile high cheesecakes, of which they offer 25 different flavours.
+This dessert restaurant is known around the city for its mile-high cheesecakes, of which they offer 25 different flavors.
 Not your typical cheesecake, Rockaberry cakes are made up of light and fluffy cream cheese (almost to the point of tasting like whipped cream cheese) and are piled high with delicious toppings.
-Though I’m partial to the apple crumble cheesecake (pictured above), other fan favourites are caramel fudge, Toblerone, Oreo, key lime, strawberry rhubarb, Boston cream, and chocolate hazelnut with Nutella.
+Though I’m partial to the apple crumble cheesecake (pictured above), other fan favorites are caramel fudge, Toblerone, Oreo, key lime, strawberry rhubarb, Boston cream, and chocolate hazelnut with Nutella.
 There are currently seven locations across Montreal, where you can dine in or take a slice of pie, or even a whole pie to go!